betaflight/betaflight.com/docs/wiki/archive/GPS-Rescue-v4-5.md

 - **SBAS** mode may cause problems getting reliable GPS data, and may not function in some regions; if so, try setting SBAS mode off.
 - **Unreliable GPS Modules**.
 GPS modules vary greatly in performance and reliability.
 Don't use unreliable modules, meaning those where you do not quickly get at least 10 solid sats, and modules that lose sats readily when the quad is put at an angle.
 - **Using `GPS_RESCUE_ALLOW_ARMING_WITHOUT_FIX` is NOT recommended!** While you can take off without the long wait for the GPS fix, if you do need a rescue, due to Rx loss, the quad will immediately disarm and crash.
 This option should only be used when the pilot only needs to record basic GPS info to the log, or their radio, to help them find it after they crash.
+- **Do not use GPS rescue with a 1hz data update rate**.
+The minimum for smooth operation is 5Hz, although 2Hz can be used and should be successful, despite a jerky return.
+1Hz and 2Hz are OK only suitable for showing latitude and longitude in the log or on the OSD.
 - **DO NOT share the Failsafe switch aux channel activation range with any other flight mode!**

 ## Hardware requirements